yabb85/controlP/docs/source/protocol.rst

 Protocol definition
 ===================

-This page explain the protocol used by pioneer N-50A
+This page explain the protocol used by pioneer N-50A.
+The explaination is revert engineering of network player with wireshark.

 The communication between your application and the player is a socket opened on port 8102.
 If you use a NAS to store your files you must use http to retrieve the cover of songs.